TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 .. **Journey through the Blog Example**

 * :ref:`The-Blog-Example`
-  should give you a feeling how the concepts from chapter 2 are implemented in Extbase.
+  should give you a feeling of how the concepts from chapter 2 are implemented in Extbase.
 Based on a provided example extension, we explain how a blog post is created and progresses through various stages until it is displayed.